Providing credit managers with a new sense of visibility

 The relationship a business has with customers extends well beyond the point of sale.
 At each stage of the client lifecycle – from initial contact to after-sales care and billing – the way a company interacts with its customer is fundamental to building a valuable, long-lasting relationship.
 Good customer care is not a new concept but so often businesses focus on the pre-sales activity – how do we target our sales and marketing?
 How can we get the product to customers easier and quicker?
 Businesses pride themselves on listening to customer needs, however the real test of a relationship comes when handling a customer with a negative credit balance.
 This is a tricky situation – get it wrong and it could lead to a poor customer experience and even the customer cutting its ties.

-With nearly half of small and medium sized business facing late payments at least once one month as stated in YouGov research, the chasing of outstanding balances is critical for the health of a business.
-However, the reality is that is a sensitive entity that is often handled by departments where tenacity and persistence is valued of customer relations.
+With nearly half of small and medium-sized business facing late payments at least once one month as stated in YouGov research, the chasing of outstanding balances is critical for the health of a business.
+However, the reality is that is a sensitive entity that is often handled by departments where tenacity and persistence are valued of customer relations.
 With pressure from senior management to ‘just get paid as quickly as possible’, some credit controllers don’t see their jobs as involving keeping the customer happy.

 While this mindset may have worked in the past, modern credit controllers must ensure the process remains positive and this involves understanding more about the customers.
 Some credit managers can get to know the customer better because of the full examination of the customers’ needs and requirements during the initial contact, allowing for personalised communication.
 This enables customers to be segmented individually, by assessing who the customer is, what they need and what the risks are.